Polynomial basins of infinity: Models of a polynomial branched cover

 as given by Lemma \ref{pair rep}.
 Recall that $e$ is uniquely determined up to postcomposition by an affine transformation.
-Let $L_X\subset \C$ denote the image of the central leaf under the embedding $e$.
-Let $P_k(X,\omega)$ be the collection of monic and centered polynomials of degree $k$ with all critical values contained in the set
+Let $C_X\subset \C$ denote as well the image of the set $C_X$ under the embedding $e$.
+Let $\cP_k(X,\omega, C_X)$ be the collection of monic and centered polynomials of degree $k$ with all critical values contained in the set

-Note that the location of the critical values implies that the preimage $p^{-1}(e(X))$ is connected for any $p$ in $P_k(X,\omega)$.
+Note that the restriction on the location of the critical values implies that the preimage $p^{-1}(e(X))$ is connected for any $p$ in $\cP_k(X,\omega, C_X)$.

 \begin{lemma} Restriction of polynomials defines a bijection

 where the $k$-th roots of unity act on polynomials by precomposition: $\zeta\cdot p(z) = p(\zeta z)$. \end{lemma}